Our 10th Orthopaedics Symposium takes place Sat., April 28, 2018, at Embassy Suites Hotel and Conference Center in Loveland, CO.

 AMA: The University of Tennessee College of Medicine designates this live activity for a maximum of 5 AMA PRA Category 1 Credit(s) TM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 PAs, NPs and Nurses: Physician Assistants, Nurse Practitioners and Nurses may use these credit hours toward certification renewal.
-This credit is acceptable by the American Academy of Physician’s Assistants (AAPA), American Nurses Credentialing Association (ANCC) and American Academy of Nurse Practitioners (AANP).
+This credit is acceptable by the American Academy of Physician’s Assistants (AAPA), American Nurses Credentialing Center (ANCC), and American Academy of Nurse Practitioners (AANP).

-ATs: General credits and certificates are available from our CME provider, UTGSM.
+ATs: General credits and certificates are available from UTCOM.